Lipschitz geometry and combinatorics of circular snakes: Preliminaries

 \begin{remark} The term ``pancake'' was introduced in \cite{LBirbMosto2000NormalEmbedding}, but this notion first appeared (with a different name) in \cite{kurdyka1992subanalytic} and \cite{KurdykaOrro97}, where the existence of such decomposition was established. \end{remark}

 \begin{remark} If $X$ is a H\"older triangle and $\{X_k\}_{i=1}^p$ is its pancake decomposition, then each pancake $X_k$ is also a H\"older triangle.
-Moreover, if $X$ is a not normally embedded surface germ and has circular link then $p>1$, each pancake is a H\"older triangle, denoted by $X_k=T(\gamma_{k-1},\gamma_k)$, and $\gamma_0 = \gamma_{p}$. \end{remark}
+Moreover, if $X$ is a non LNE surface germ and has circular link, then $p>1$, each pancake is a H\"older triangle, denoted by $X_k=T(\gamma_{k-1},\gamma_k)$, and $\gamma_0 = \gamma_{p}$. \end{remark}